pawooten/jellybean-robot-adventure/docs/overview.md

     - Bomb Detonator.
 The bomb detonator allows the player to control the time of detonation of bombs which they've placed.
     - Bomb Scope.
 The bomb scope indicates the blast radius and detonation countdown timer of bombs in the playing field.
     - Treads.
 Increases the robot movement speed.
+- Game World Themes
+    - Jungle
+    - Lava
+    - Tundra
+    - City

 #### Game Mechanics

 - Player progress should auto save.
 - Players may replay previous levels at any time.
 - No lives, continues or game over system.
 Players may attempt each level as many times as desired.
+- The game will be divided into worlds, each of which is composed of a set of levels.
+    - Each world will be themed.
+For instance, on a jungle themed world, a destroyable obstacle may be overgrowth.
+On a city themed world, a destroyable obstacle may be a traffic construction barrel.
 - The player and all enemies are unable to jump.
 Both pits and immovable obstacles block player and enemy movement, but pits allow projectiles to traverse while immovable obstacles do not.

 #### Questions / Ideas

 - Should there be a score?
 - Should items like the bush knife be single use, several use, or infinite use?
+- Should there be permanent upgrades which the player retains through death?